ak-spec/CrowdFundFullStack/README.md

 1. Navigate to crowdFundHardhat folder
     command : cd crowdFundHardhat

+2. Comment out lines 15-18 in the hardhat config file.

-2. Start the hardhat local blockchain using this command: npx hardhat node
+3. Start the hardhat local blockchain using this command: npx hardhat node

-3. Split the terminal and deploy the contract
+4. Split the terminal and deploy the contract
     command: npx hardhat run scripts/deploy.js --network localhost

-4. Open a new terminal and navigate to front-end/my-app/context/constants.js and set the sepolia variable to true.
+5. Open a new terminal and navigate to front-end/my-app/context/constants.js and set the sepolia variable to true.
      command: cd front-end/my-app/context/constants.js
      change line 7 -> sepolia = false

-5. Start the server
+6. Start the server
      command: npm run dev

-6. Enter the url(http://localhost:3000) shown in the browser to start interacting with the dapp
+7. Enter the url(http://localhost:3000) shown in the browser to start interacting with the dapp

 ## Sepolia set-up